sagiegurari/simple-oracledb/docs/api.md

 <a name="Connection+release"></a>
 ### Connection#release([options], [callback])
-This function modifies the existing connection.release function by enabling the input callback to be an optional parameter and providing ability to auto retry in case of any errors during release.<br>
+This function modifies the existing connection.release function by enabling the input callback to be an optional parameter and providing ability to auto retry in case of any errors during release.
-Since there is no real way to release a connection that fails to be released, all that you can do in the callback is just log the error and continue.<br>
-Therefore this function allows you to ignore the need to pass a callback and makes it as an optional parameter.

 **Access:** public